 There are many costs associated with refinancing.
 If you move before you recoup those costs with a lower payment you have wasted time and money.
 Always run a break-even analysis to know how long you need to stay in the home for it to make sense.

 Know that rates fluctuate all the time.
 When comparison shopping, compare on the same day.
 Feel out the person you are working with and make sure you are comfortable.
 A mortgage person who cannot deliver on their word can be more costly than .125% rate difference in the long run.
 Find someone you trust.
 Also, ask for additional discounts.
 Certain banks and credit unions offer discounts to their customers.
 See if you get anything for being in a union, the military, etc. It pays to ask the question; a small discount on a home loan adds up to some serious savings.

-It is also prudent to look at refinancing and debt servicing as part of your holistic plan.
+It is also prudent to look at refinancing and debt servicing like the ones at Reali as part of your holistic plan.
 There are tax implications and other strategic considerations.
 We are always happy to help you discern if it is the right path for you to refinance, now or in the future.